Double Down Option

 Doubling on Soft Hands vs. Doubling on Hard Hands

-soft and hard handsWe explained on a couple of occasions that a blackjack dealer ends up winning a bit more frequently than the player whose probability of winning hands in a fair game is around 44% as opposed to the dealer’s 47% probability of winning.
+soft and hard handsWe have explained on several occasions that a blackjack dealer ends up winning slightly more often than the player.
+The player’s probability of winning a hand in a fair game is around 44% whereas the dealer’s probability is roughly 47%.
 The remaining 9% account for the occasions when the dealer and the player push.

-From this perspective, it makes sense for the player to bet more conservatively on the majority of the hands they go through.
-However, this is not the case when it comes to doubling down on hard totals where you should play more aggressively, increasing your action if the dealer has a relatively high likelihood of exceeding 21 and you have an edge over their hand.
+From this perspective, it makes sense for the player to bet more conservatively on the majority of the hands they play through.
+However, this is not the case when it comes to doubling down on hard totals, where you should play more aggressively, increasing your action if the dealer has a relatively high likelihood of exceeding 21 and you have an edge over their hand.

-Others wrongfully assume the reason why basic strategy recommends doubling on certain soft totals is that you try to outdraw the dealer.
-But if you take a quick look at the basic-strategy chart, you will see doubling is a viable option with soft totals only when the dealer is exposing a weak card.
+Some players mistakenly assume the reason why basic strategy recommends doubling on certain soft totals is that you try to outdraw the dealer.
+Yet, if you take a quick look at the basic-strategy chart, you will see doubling is a viable option with soft totals only when the dealer is exposing a weak card.

 When Your Double Down Goes Wrong

-Similarly, if you double down on a hand like 7-2 against the dealer’s 5, you draw a 2 or a 3 for poor totals like 11 or 12.
+Similarly, if you double down on a hand like 7-2 against the dealer’s 5, and you draw a 2 or a 3, you will be left with poor totals like 11 or 12.
 The only way for you to win the round would be for the dealer to break their hand.
 You would have been able to hit your hand repeatedly if you had not doubled.
 And yet, doubling is the correct play in one such scenario.
 Continue reading to see why.

 Insight into the Key Doubling Down Decisions